webpack/webpack-cli/SCAFFOLDING.md

 ## webpack-addons-yourpackage

 In order for `webpack-cli` to compile your package, it relies on a prefix of `webpack-addons`.
 The package must also be published on npm.
-If you are curious on how to create your very own `addon`, please read [How do I compose a webpack-addon?](https://github.com/ev1stensberg/webpack-addons-demo).
+If you are curious about how you can create your very own `addon`, please read [How do I compose a webpack-addon?](https://github.com/ev1stensberg/webpack-addons-demo).

 ## API

-To build a great scaffold, you got to know the API.
-As we are running the scaffolding through yeoman, we support [their API](http://yeoman.io/learning/).
-To create an addon, you must create a [`yeoman-generator`](http://yeoman.io/authoring/).
-In the generator, you can create all the properties webpack has, as well as custom logic on top.
+To create an `addon`, you must create a [`yeoman-generator`](http://yeoman.io/authoring/).
+Because of that, you can optionally extend your generator to include methods from the [Yeoman API](http://yeoman.io/learning/).
+Its worth noting that we support all the properties of a regular webpack configuration.
+In order for us to do this, there's a thing you need to remember.

+Objects are made using strings, while strings are made using double strings.
+This means that in order for you to create an string, you have to wrap it inside another string for us to validate it correctly.

-- `opts.env.configuration`
+### `opts.env.configuration`
-- `opts.env.configuration.myObj`
+### `opts.env.configuration.myObj`
-- `myObj.webpackOptions`
+### `myObj.webpackOptions`
- - `merge`
+### `merge`
-- `myObj.topScope`
+### `myObj.topScope`
-- `myObj.configName`
+### `myObj.configName`